Archive

 Target audience of "Friday Night Lights."

 For the championship game, Mojo goes up against Dallas Carter, a team full of 300-pounders that hardly seem to belong in high school.
 As a matter of fact, in reality, D.C. was later stripped of its title for playing an ineligible player.
-(As a side note, D.C. is an all black school.
-Berg includes a few things that no director would have

 End of the season.

-dared a few years ago, like a scene of the D.C. coaches playing the race card in an attempt to get black referees, and D.C. receiving an unearned TD from one such ref that changes the outcome of the game.)
 No one expects Mojo to give D.C. any trouble.
 After being down as much as 21 points, Mojo comes back to close the gap to six, and then falls inches short of a TD at the last second.
 We then see a lot of slow motion walking across the field.
 One person walking is Don Billingsly.
 Chuck comes out of the stands and gives him a hug – which Don actually accepts!
 WTF??
 Now that he’s fought overwhelming odds, covered himself in bruises and sprained every joint in his body, he’s good enough for acknowledgement from the man who’s treated him like dirt all his life, and he takes it??
 I wanted him to push dad aside and congratulate his team, or kiss his girlfriend, or something.

 A lot of guys love to talk about how football produces the best kind of men, and this movie was made for them.
 I tend to think the success of ex-players has less to do with qualities the game instills than the fact that having played for the local high school is a golden ticket into the local country club.
 It gets a little old having to be twice as good and work twice as hard as the guys that played football.
 That doesn’t mean I can’t appreciate and enjoy the drama that comes with sports, however.
 FNL succeeds at what it sets out to do, and for that I give it

-VN:F [1.8.5_1061]
+VN:F [1.9.22_1171]

-Have you seen this?
+Have you seen this movie?
 Rate it!

 The Blind Side